lewbei/BBox-Polygon-Annotator/README.md

 ### Note on Python Environment
 This tool is designed to work with your existing deep learning environment.
 The application runs entirely locally with no cloud dependencies.

+**Platform Note**: Currently tested and verified on Windows.
+Linux and macOS compatibility should work due to cross-platform libraries used (Tkinter, OpenCV, Pillow), but have not been formally tested yet.

 ## 🚀 Quick Start